 Medical management of local disease depends on clinical and pathologic staging.
 Systemic therapy is indicated only for invasive (infiltrating) breast cancers.

-In the past, systemic therapy was not offered to patients with stage I disease (tumors up to 2.0 cm).
-However, adjuvant chemotherapy and hormonal therapy have been shown to improve disease free and overall survival in selected patients with node-negative disease.
+In the past, systemic therapy was not offered to patients with stage I disease (tumors up to 2 cm).
+However, adjuvant chemotherapy and hormonal therapy have been shown to improve disease-free and overall survival in selected patients with node-negative disease.

 The sequence of systemic therapy and radiation therapy for patients treated with breast-conserving therapy has been the subject of considerable debate.
-Although concurrent CMF (cyclophosphamide, metho-trexate, fluorouracil [5-FU]) and radiation therapy have been used with accetable toxicity, the concurrent use of chemoradiation therapy has fallen out of favor due to reports of enhanced toxicities.
+Although concurrent CMF (cyclophosphamide, methotrexate, fluorouracil [5-FU]) and radiation therapy have been used with acceptable toxicity, the concurrent use of chemoradiation therapy has fallen out of favor due to reports of enhanced toxicities.
 Delaying chemotherapy for 6 to 8 weeks of radiation therapy does not appear to negatively impact systemic disease or survival.
 Recent studies do not demonstrate a compromise in local control if radiation is delayed until chemotherapy is complete.
+It is important that the patient receive radiation therapy in a timely manner, however.
 Currently, the majority of patients receiving chemotherapy and radiation therapy are treated with chemotherapy prior to radiation therapy.

 For patients receiving tamoxifen or other hormonal agents, there had been considerable controversy regarding whether the hormonal agents should be administered during or after radiation therapy.
 Theoretically, tamoxifen may place cells in a resting state, making them less radiosensitive.
-Three retrospective studies, conducted independently but published together, all reached a similar conclusion: The timing of therapy had no impact on local relapse rates.
+Three retrospective studies, conducted independently but published together, reached a similar conclusion about the timing of therapy, namely that it had no impact on local relapse rates.
 Additionally, no significant difference was found in time to any event, metastasis, or death whether subsequent therapy was radiotherapy first or chemotherapy first among patients with breast conservation.

-Multiagent therapy with CMF, CMF and prednisone (CMFP), sequential methotrexate and 5-FU (MF), and Adriamycin (doxorubicin) and cyclophosphamide (AC) has been used in patients with node-negative disease (Table 2).
-Hormonal therapy with tamoxifen (20 mg PO every day for 5 years) has been shown to be of value in women ≥ 50 years of age with estrogen and/or progesterone receptor positive tumors.
-(See chapter 10 for further discussion about tamoxifen and the ATAC trial [Arimidex and Tamoxifen Alone or in Combination] as well as for adjuvant chemotherapy regimens for node-positive breast cancer.)
+Multiagent therapy with CMF, CMFP (CMF and prednisone), MFL (sequential methotrexate and 5-FU), AC (Adriamycin [doxorubicin] and cyclophosphamide), and taxanes (paclitaxel, docetaxel [Taxotere]) has been used in patients with node-negative disease (Table 2).
+Hormonal therapy with tamoxifen (20 mg PO every day for 5 years) has been shown to be of value in both pre- and postmenopausal women with hormone receptor–positive breast cancer.
+(See “Stage II Breast Cancer” chapter for further discussion about tamoxifen and the ATAC (Arimidex and Tamoxifen Alone or in Combination) and aTTom (Adjuvant Tamoxifen To Offer More?) trials, as well as for adjuvant chemotherapy regimens for node-positive breast cancer.)

-Node-negative tumors < 1.0 cm The reduction in the odds of recurrence and death with adjuvant therapy is similar in estrogen receptor-negative and -[node]-negative patients.
-Therefore, patients who have the lowest risk of recurrence are least likely to benefit from systemic treatment when the attendant risks of -treatment are considered.
-None of the reported trials in node-negative breast cancer included women with tumors < 1.0 cm, and because of the low risk of recurrence (≤ 10%) in this group, systemic adjuvant therapy is not used routinely.
+Node-negative tumors < 1 cm.
+Patients who have the lowest risk of recurrence are least likely to benefit from systemic treatment when the risks of treatment are considered.
+None of the reported trials in node-negative breast cancer included women with tumors < 1 cm, and, because of the low risk of recurrence (≤ 10%) in this group, systemic adjuvant therapy is not used routinely.
 Recent results from the NSABP in this group of patients are provocative in suggesting a potential benefit from systemic therapy.

-In this validation study, the likelihood of distant recurrence in tamoxifen-treated patients with node-negative, estrogen receptor–positive breast cancer was tested using a reverse transcriptase (RT)-PCR assay of 21 prospectively selected genes (16 cancer-related genes and 5 reference genes) in paraffin-embedded tumor tissue.
-The levels of expression of the 21 genes were used in a prospectively defined algorithm to calculate a recurrence score and to determine a risk group for each patient.
+In the Oncotype DX validation study, the likelihood of distant recurrence in tamoxifen-treated patients with node-negative, estrogen receptor–positive breast cancer was tested using a RT-PCR assay of 21 prospectively selected genes (16 cancer-related genes and 5 reference genes) in paraffin-embedded tumor tissue.
+The levels of expression of the 21 genes were used in a prospectively defined algorithm to calculate a recurrence score and determine a risk group for each patient.

-Node-negative tumors ≥ 1.0 cm The selection of a specific treatment program and the characteristics that predict risk of recurrence and death in women with node-negative breast cancer require further delineation and clarification in clinical trials.
-At present, women with tumors ≥ 1.0 cm who have poor histologic or nuclear differentiation, negative estrogen receptors, a high S-phase percentage, or high Ki-67 can be considered appropriate candidates for adjuvant systemic therapy.
+Node-negative tumors ≥ 1 cm.
+The selection of a specific treatment program and the characteristics that predict risk of recurrence and death in women with node-negative breast cancer require further delineation and clarification in clinical trials.
+At present, women with tumors ≥ 1 cm who have poor histologic or nuclear differentiation, negative estrogen receptors, a high-risk Oncotype DX recurrence score, a high S-phase percentage, or a high Ki-67 level can be considered appropriate candidates for adjuvant systemic therapy.

 An update of the NSABP B-20 trial indicated a significant advantage in the estrogen receptor–positive, node-negative population when chemotherapy with CMF or sequential MF is added to tamoxifen in the adjuvant setting.
 Patients receiving CMF plus tamoxifen appeared to derive the greatest benefit.
 Benefits with respect to both disease-free and overall survival have been reported for patients given chemotherapy and tamoxifen.

 In this study, patients with estrogen receptor–negative tumors achieved better 5-year disease-free survival rates if they received CMF (84% and 88% for CMF and CMF then goserelin, respectively) than if they received goserelin alone (73%).
-However, for patients with estrogen receptor–positive disease, chemotherapy alone and goserelin alone provided similar outcomes (81% 5-year disease-free survival rates for both treatment groups), whereas sequential therapy provided a statistically nonsignificant improvement compared with either modality alone.
+For patients with estrogen receptor–positive disease, however, chemotherapy alone and goserelin alone provided similar outcomes (5-year disease-free survival rates of 81% for both treatment groups), whereas sequential therapy provided a statistically nonsignificant improvement compared with either modality alone.

 There is no consensus among oncologists as to the optimal follow-up routine for long-term breast cancer survivors.
-Based on guidelines from the National Comprehensive Cancer Network (NCCN), patients with stage 0 breast cancer should undergo a medical history and physical examination every 6 months for 5 years and then annually thereafter; mammography should be performed every year.
+Based on guidelines from the National Comprehensive Cancer Network, patients with stage 0 breast cancer should undergo a medical history and physical examination every 6 months for 5 years and then annually thereafter; mammography should be performed every year.
 Patients with stage I breast cancer should undergo a medical history and physical examination every 4 to 6 months for 5 years and then annually thereafter.
-In stage I patients, mammography should be performed every 6 months in the ipsilateral breast after radiation therapy following breast-conserving surgery and then annually thereafter, including the contralateral breast; if mastectomy was performed, mammography should be performed annually in the contralateral breast.
+In stage I patients, mammography should be performed every 6 months in the ipsilateral breast after radiation therapy following breast-conserving surgery.
+Thereafter, it can be done annually.
+If mastectomy was performed, mammography should be performed annually in the contralateral breast.
 Women receiving tamoxifen should undergo pelvic examination every 12 months if the uterus is present.
 All other follow-up evaluations are dictated by the development of symptoms.